Curriculum Vitae

 • Derived the result using rigorous probability bounds on the RSK linear operator by leveraging the Vershik-Kerov-Logan-Shepp limit shape curve as the central analytic tool.

-• Developed proofs requiring techniques spanning real analysis (uniform convergence, limit arguments), probability theory (concentration inequalities, convergence in probability), and asymptotic analysis (bounding combinatorial quantities in the large-n regime).
+• Developed proofs spanning real analysis (uniform convergence, limit arguments), probability theory (concentration inequalities, convergence in probability), and asymptotic analysis (bounding combinatorial quantities in the large-n regime).

-• Paper in submission to the Electronic Journal of Combinatorics.
+• Paper to appear in the Electronic Journal of Combinatorics.

 University of California San Diego

-• Developed EveGuard, a software-based defense framework to protect voice privacy from vibrometry-based side channels using adversarial audio by using a perturbation generator model (PGM) to effectively suppress sensor-based eavesdropping while preserving high audio quality.
+• Developed EveGuard, a software-based defense framework to protect voice privacy from vibrometry-based side channels, using a perturbation generator model (PGM) to suppress sensor-based eavesdropping while preserving high audio quality.

-• Implemented Eve-GAN, a novel domain translation task for inferring eavesdropped signals, enabling end-to-end training of PGM, utilizing few-shot learning techniques to reduce data collection overhead.
+• Implemented Eve-GAN, a novel domain-translation task for inferring eavesdropped signals, enabling end-to-end training of the PGM and using few-shot learning to reduce data-collection overhead.

 • Achieved a protection rate of over 97% against audio classifiers, hindering eavesdropped reconstruction.